wareya/CSGDeformTest/README.md

 # CSGDeformTest

 Test project for a CSG deforming node/tool for Godot 4.
+Made as a proof of concept for a proposal: https://github.com/godotengine/godot-proposals/issues/8149

 The addon under the addons folder implements a node extending from CSGShape3D that modifies its own mesh according to a displacement lattice.
 There's also an editor plugin for editing this displacement lattice, with a workflow similar to sculpting tools.